cclaessens/key-value-store-cpp/Readme.md

 ## Test script

-The test script tests basic functionality, the speed at which 5 threads do 100 read and write operations, and tests for write skew effects.
+The test_kv_store.cpp script tests basic functionality, the speed at which 5 threads do 100 read and write operations, and checks for write skew effects.
 <br>Output on Apple M1 Pro Chip (10 cores) with SSD:

 ```